kojiwell/kojiwell.github.io/blog/2023-05-13-bits-and-pieces.md

 Sometimes, what we see or perceive in life is not actually what is there.

-The Kanizsa trianble is a classic optical illusion that consists of three pac-man-like shapes arranged in a triangle.
+The Kanizsa triangle is a classic optical illusion that consists of three pac-man-like shapes arranged in a triangle.
 Even though there isn't a triangle, our brain thinks there is.